AnthonyBuisset/tic-tac-toe/README.md

 - **Complete Game Logic**: Full Tic-Tac-Toe implementation with win detection, draw handling, and turn management
 - **Multiple Games**: Support for multiple concurrent games with unique game IDs
 - **Persistent Storage**: Game state persisted on the blockchain
+- **Web Frontend**: React-based UI with wallet integration and real-time gameplay
+- **Wallet Integration**: Connect with Freighter wallet or use test accounts for development
+- **Network Support**: Local, Testnet, and Mainnet compatibility
 - **Comprehensive Testing**: 100% test coverage with unit and integration tests
 - **Easy Deployment**: Automated deployment scripts for localnet
 - **Interactive Scripts**: Command-line tools for game interaction